FrederikBjorn/frederikbjorn.com/content/guides/working-with-google-resonance-in-fmod-the-helicopter/index.md

 ---
 description: The first blog post
-summary: An explanation of how i made a helicopter using Google Resonance in FMOD
+summary: An explanation of important parameters and general use of Google Resonance in FMOD.
+Main focus; the helicopter.
-title: Working with google resonance in FMOD - The Helicopter
+title:
 date: 2020-10-22
 tags:
   - blog